 Check out Embrace Pet Insurance’s Cancer Coverage to see examples of real-life cancer claims which include the total bill and how much Embrace paid towards the total amount.

 Does pet insurance cover cancer care?

-As long as your pet is covered by pet insurance before a cancer diagnosis is made, most pet insurance will cover cancer care.
+As long as your pet is covered by pet insurance before a cancer diagnosis is made, most pet insurance companies will cover cancer care.
 If your pet has already been diagnosed, the cancer is considered a pre-existing condition.
-No pet insurance covers pre-existing conditions.
+No pet insurance carrier covers pre-existing conditions.
 Therefore, the earlier you can insure your pets – before they develop an illness or condition – the better.

 Most major pet insurance providers offer a variety of coverage plans.
 Cancer is often included in a specific plan or can be added as a rider.
 Most carriers cover even the most advanced treatments, subject to their individual exclusions for things like pre-existing conditions.
 Contact the insurance provider to ask which plans include cancer care.
 Make sure to check whether they cover diagnostics and testing and get a list of which cancer treatment options are covered.

 Which pet insurance is right for my pet?